fordicus/RT-Data/binance/__nas__/Ubuntu RDP Setup Guidelines.md

 	sudo ufw allow from $ip to any port <your-dashboard-port> proto tcp done

-# Public IP of Router
+# Public IP of Your Router: Connecting through DNS but within the Local Network
 sudo ufw allow from <your-public-ip> to any port <your-rdp-port>	   proto tcp sudo ufw allow from <your-public-ip> to any port <your-sftp-port>	   proto tcp sudo ufw allow from <your-public-ip> to any port <your-dashboard-port> proto tcp